Delaware.gov logo

 Urban and Community Forestry Program

-Delaware’s Urban and Community Forestry Program offers technical and financial assistance programs to help municipalities, nonprofit groups, community associations, and homeowners to plant and care for their trees.
+Delaware’s Urban and Community Forestry Program provides financial assistance to help municipalities, nonprofit groups, community associations, and homeowners to plant and care for their trees.

 The Delaware Forest Service has full-time forestry staff who assist cities, towns, and communities with the management and care of their urban forestry resources.
-These foresters can help guide your community in developing a management plan for its publicly owned forests (such as city or county parks, street trees, etc.).
 Foresters are able to do sick tree calls, answer tree questions, and make species and placement recommendations.
-Our staff also work with developers, planners, and engineers to provide education on methods to preserve trees during the development process.
+Our staff also works with developers, planners, and engineers by administering technical assistance and educational programing.
 Your trees are a valued resource; don’t trust their care to just anybody.
 Hire an International Society of Arboriculture (ISA) certified arborist.
 An ISA-certified arborist is specially trained to care for individual trees.

 Tree work should only be done by those properly insured, trained, and equipped to work safely in trees.